Elisabeth Bagréeff-Speransky: Early life and education

 Within six months the couple were having difficulties and Vasily, who was fond of his daughter-in-law suggested a temporary separation, sending Marianne and her family to Baldone (now in Latvia) to enjoy the sulfur water spa there.
 By the time they returned in the autumn, Konstantin had abandoned the family.
 For more than a year, Vasily tried in vain to negotiate a reconciliation, although the couple did not divorce until 1810.
-The Stephens family moved back in with Speransky briefly, but because of Speranskaya's delicate health, they left Saint Petersburg for Kyiv (now in Ukraine), where they remained until 1809.
+The Stephens family moved back in with Speransky briefly, but because of Speranskaya's delicate health, they left Saint Petersburg for Kiev (present-day Ukraine), where they remained until 1809.
 That year Speransky bought a house in Saint Petersburg near the Tauride Garden and the family returned as Speranskaya's health had improved.
 Marianne died in 1811, leaving her estate Velikopolye in the Novgorod Oblast to her niece Speranskaya.
 In March 1812, after her father fell out of favor with the tsar, primarily because of his inability to cooperate or ingratiate himself with Russian nobility, he was sent into exile.
 He left a note for Speranskaya that she and her grandmother were to join him in Nizhny Novgorod, as soon as it could be arranged.
 Once they were reunited, Speransky developed an educational program for his daughter, teaching her history, composition, reading, literature, and various languages.
 She learned German by reading the Bible and Friedrich Schiller's work on Joan of Arc and also studied the works of William Shakespeare.
 She gained fluency in English, French, German, and Russian and learned to read Latin and write in Italian.

 In late summer 1812, Speransky was separated from his daughter and sent to the Siberian border near Perm.
 Despite their separation, he continued to supervise Speranskaya's education.
 She and her grandmother were sent back to Saint Petersburg at the end of 1813, although they visited him from time to time at Perm and later when he was moved to Speranskaya's estate Velikopolye near Novgorod.
 Historian Marc Raeff stated that Eliza and Speranskaya brought money for him to live on in exile, and both Raeff and William Blackwood noted that when Speransky had trouble getting missives delivered to Tsar Alexander describing his penury, Speranskaya was able to deliver a letter to the emperor, who allotted her father an annual stipend.
 At the beginning of 1814, Speransky requested that his daughter, whom he called Lisa or Lise, should move back to Velikopolye, where he joined her later in the year.
 That year, Speransky returned to government service in various provincial posts.
-In 1815, Speransky sent Eliza to live in Kyiv, where she died at the end of the year.
+In 1815, Speransky sent Eliza to live in Kiev, where she died at the end of the year.
 Speranskaya returned to Saint Petersburg, where she resided with a family friend, Maria (née Amburger) Weikard, the wife of the Shuvalova family's physician.